KDD-OpenSource/fexum-frontend/README.md

-# PreDOTS frontend
+# FEXUM frontend
+_Framework for Exploring and Understanding Multivariate Correlations Edit_

-This repository contains the web frontend of [PreDOTS](https://github.com/KDD-OpenSource/predots) and is built on [AngularJS](https://angularjs.org), [D3.js](https://d3js.org), and [CoffeeScript](http://coffeescript.org).
+This repository contains the web frontend of [FEXUM](https://github.com/KDD-OpenSource/fexum) and is built on [AngularJS](https://angularjs.org), [D3.js](https://d3js.org), and [CoffeeScript](http://coffeescript.org).

 It allows the user to upload and explore datasets on an interactive feature map.
 Individual features may also be selected and their distributions inspected, explaining the correlations between them and enabling the user to select a good feature subset.